developer8HARSHAL/DevMetrics/README.md

 - `sessions.run_status` is constrained to `queued / running / analyzing / completed / failed / cancelled`.
 - Every run gets a public share token by default, enabling the read-only share link.
 - Foreign keys cascade on delete (`tests → test_requests`, `sessions → run_findings`).
+- `insights-service` reads from this data only through the backend's API, using the caller's own key — it never connects to Postgres directly and never holds a credential of its own.

 ---